Kong/service-catalog-quickstart-demo/README.md

 The script will:

 - Create Kong Gateway Services in the target control plane you provided
-- Create a new GitHub repository called "SC Demo" under your github profile
+- Create a new GitHub repository called "kong-demo-apis-{timestamp}" under your github profile
 - Generate sample PRs, issues, and GitHub Actions for realistic repo activity

 **Action Required:** When the script pauses, connect your GitHub integration in Kong Konnect Service Catalog.
 Follow the [docs here](https://developer.konghq.com/service-catalog/integrations/github/) to complete and then continue the script.